michal-franc/simple-api-example/README.md

 - starts application on port **5000** for http and **5001** for https

 ### How to stop and cleanup?
-Go to main folder and
+In the main folder run
 ```
 make stop
 ```